Morgana-S/quizzle/README.md

 ## Features
 ### Logo Header
 ![Logo Header Image](/documentation/feature-images/logo-header.png)
-- Simple, recognizable logo whci allows the user to refresh the page.
+- Simple, recognizable logo which allows the user to refresh the page.
 - Logo has alt text and aria labelling for accessibility.
 - Logo is appropriately sized for all viewing devices and is responsive.
 ### Quiz Personalization & Name Validation